Welcome to Student Activities Activities

 • Multi-Cultural Club

-Advisors - Heidi Morehead, ext.
-4356, (hmorehead@nr.edu) Office – Godbey 79
+Advisor - Heidi Morehead, ext.
+4356, (hmorehead@nr.edu), Office – Godbey 79

 This club is designed for international students and for anyone in the NRCC campus community that has an interest in learning about other peoples, countries, and cultures.